thecodingmachine/symfony-vuejs/README.md

 > Replace this title and the following description with your project name and description.

-A example of a web application built with Vue.js, Symfony 5 and GraphQL.
+An example of a web application built with Vue.js, Symfony 5 and GraphQL.

 ## Setup